Wairere Boulders

-Wairere Boulders is a privately-owned nature reserve and tourist attraction at Horeke in the south Hokianga region of Northland, New Zealand.
+Wairere Boulders is a privately owned nature reserve and tourist attraction at Horeke in the south Hokianga region of Northland, New Zealand.
 The property contains geologically rare rock formations.
-Visitors to the property can walk around the various trails, kayak down the boulder river and stay at the campsite.
+Visitors to the property can walk the various boulder and river trails, climb the boulders (bouldering), kayak the river and estuary, and stay at the campsite.

 Ownership

 Wairere Boulders was initially developed as a tourist attraction by Felix and Rita Schaad, a couple originally from Switzerland who owned the property from the 1980s.
-They opened the site for visitors in 2003, after 4 years work developing tracks, bridges and lookouts.
-The property was put up for sale in 2017.
+They opened the site for visitors in 2000, after 4 years work developing tracks, bridges and lookouts.
+The property was sold in 2017 and again in 2023.

-The 140 ha property was purchased by Graham and Paula Grant, who are originally from Scotland.
-They have subsequently cut a new track, and added a camping site, a coffee caravan, and a bed and breakfast accommodation.
-The property includes farmland, and the owners raise miniature highland cattle.
+The 140 ha property was purchased by Mark & Leonie Norton in 2023.
+They have added hot showers, a community barn, and now also cater for Bouldering.
+The property includes farmland, and the owners raise highland cattle and sheep.

 Visitor attractions

-The main attraction at the property are the large and unusual basalt rock formations.
+The key attraction at the property is the large and unusual fluted basalt rock formations.

 Walks

-There are several walks ranging from 40 minutes to 3 hours, taking visitors under, over and around the boulders.
+There are several walks ranging from 40 minutes to 2 hours, taking visitors under, over and around the boulders.
 The gigantic rocks are surrounded by subtropical rainforest, where much of the flora is labelled.
 Added interest for families is provided with rock animals, fairy houses and a swimming hole.

 Kayaking

-Kayaking is available on the boulder river.
-The route takes visitors down through mangroves and out to the Hokianga Harbour.
+Kayaking is available on the boulder estuary / river.
 Due to the tidal nature of the boulder river, kayaking is tide dependent.
+It is possible to kayak down through mangroves and out to the Hokianga Harbour.

+Bouldering

+Bouldering is supported by a number of local groups who have mapped and graded a large number of the hundreds of boulders on the property..